ngareleo/Daily-Coding-Challenge/README.md

 # Daily-Coding-Challenge
+I created a new gmail account and subscriped at https://www.dailycodingproblem.com/

-In the project , I attempt to solve all the coding challenges in python ,JavaScript , Java and C
+In this repo I answer all those problems in Python , C ,JavaScript and Java